2011 Egyptian revolution: Timeline

 28 January 2011: The "Friday of Anger" protests began, with hundreds of thousands demonstrating in Cairo and other Egyptian cities after Friday prayers.
-Opposition leader Mohamed ElBaradei arrived in Cairo amid reports of looting.
+Opposition leader Mohamed El Baradei arrived in Cairo amid reports of looting.
 Prisons were opened and burned down, allegedly on orders from Interior Minister Habib El Adly.
 Prison inmates escaped en masse, in what was believed to be an attempt to terrorise protesters.
 Police were withdrawn from the streets, and the military was deployed.
 International fears of violence grew, but no major casualties were reported.
 Mubarak made his first address to the nation, pledging to form a new government.
 Later that night clashes broke out in Tahrir Square between revolutionaries and pro-Mubarak demonstrators, leading to casualties.
 No fatalities have been reported in Cairo, however, 11 people were killed in Suez and another 170 were injured.1,030 people were reported injured nationwide.

 29 January 2011: The military presence in Cairo increased.
 A curfew was imposed, which was widely ignored as the flow of protesters into Tahrir Square continued through the night.
 The military reportedly refused to follow orders to fire live ammunition, exercising overall restraint; there were no reports of major casualties.
 On 31 January, Israeli media reported that the 9th, 2nd, and 7th Divisions of the Egyptian Army had been ordered into Cairo to help restore order.

 1 February 2011: Mubarak made another televised address, offering several concessions.
 He pledged political reforms and said he would not run in the elections planned for September, but would remain in office to oversee a peaceful transition.
-Small-but-violent clashes began that night between pro- and anti-Mubarak groups.
+Small but violent clashes began that night between pro- and anti-Mubarak groups.